Privacy policy

 7. Hotjar

-For an improved user experience on our website we use the software (http://www.hotjar.com, 3 Lyons Range, 20 Bisazza Street, Sliema SLM 1640, Malta, Europe).
-With the help of Hotjar we can measure and evaluate user behavior (mouse movements, clicks, scrollheight etc.) on our websites.
-For this purpose, Hotjar sets cookies on users’ devices and can store anonymized user data, e.g. browser information, operating system, time spent on the site etc. You can prevent Hotjar from processing your data by going to the settings of your browser and deactivating the cookie feature and deleting the active cookies.
-You can find more information about Hotjar’s data processing here: Hotjar’s Privacy Policy.
+To improve the user experience on our website, we use the software Hotjar (http://www.hotjar.com, 3 Lyons Range, 20 Bisazza Street, Sliema SLM 1640, Malta, Europe).
+Using Hotjar, we can measure and evaluate user behavior (mouse movements, clicks, scroll height, etc.) on our websites.
+For this purpose, Hotjar uses cookies on users' devices and can store user data such as browser information, operating system, time spent on the site, etc. in an anonymized form.
+You can prevent this data processing by Hotjar by deactivating the use of cookies in the settings of your web browser and deleting cookies that are already active.
+You can find out more about data processing by Hotjar here: Hotjar privacy policy.

 8. Google Tag Manager by Google

 Our website uses Google Tag Manager.
-Google Tag Manager is a tool, with which marketers can manage website tags on an interface.
-The tool Tag Manager, that implements the tags itself, is a cookie-less domain and does not collect and personal data.
-The tool triggers other tags, that may possibly collect data.
-Google Tag Manager does not access this information.
-Should a deactivation have taken place at domain or cookie level, this remains in place for all tracking tags, which were implemented with Google Tag Manager.
+Google Tag Manager is a solution that allows marketers to manage website tags through one interface.
+The Tag Manager tool itself (which implements the tags) is a cookieless domain and does not collect any personal data.
+The tool triggers other tags, which may collect data.
+Google Tag Manager does not access this data.
+If deactivation has been made at the domain or cookie level, this will remain in place for all tracking tags implemented with Google Tag Manager.

 9. Double Click by Google

-Doubleclick by Google is a service from Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google").
-Doubleclick by Google uses cookies to present you with relevant advertising.
-Your browser is assigned a pseudonymous identification number (ID) in order to monitor which ads your browser were displayed to you and which ads were called up.
+Doubleclick by Google is a service provided by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google").
+Doubleclick by Google uses cookies to show you advertisements that are relevant to you.
+A pseudonymous identification number (ID) is assigned to your browser to check which advertisements were displayed in your browser and which advertisements were accessed.
 The cookies do not contain any personal information.
-Using DoubleClick cookies only enables Google and its partner websites to show ads based on previous visits to our or other website in the internet.
-Google transmits and stores the information generated by the cookies to a server in the USA to be evaluated.
-Google will also potentially pass this information on to third parties, when it is legally required or insofar as third parties process this data on behalf of Google.
+The use of DoubleClick cookies only enables Google and its partner websites to display advertisements based on previous visits to our or other websites on the Internet.
+The information generated by the cookies is transferred by Google to a server in the USA for evaluation and stored there.
+Google may also transfer this information to third parties if this is required by law or if third parties process this data on Google's behalf.

 10. Omniture Adobe Analytics